Stellar Bars in Isolated Gas-Rich Spiral Galaxies Do Not Slow Down: Discussion

 \subsection{Varying Initial Gas Fractions}

 We performed a test in which we varied the initial gas fraction of the disk.
 In our fiducial run, we set the surface density of the gas disk from $4\,\textrm{kpc}$ to $\sim9.3\,\textrm{kpc}$ to be $20\,\Msun/\textrm{pc}^2$.
 We also ran with surface densities of $15$, $10$, and $5\,\Msun/\textrm{pc}^2$.
 These correspond to initial gas fractions of approximately $16\%$, $10\%$, $7\%$, and $4\%$.
-The pattern speed evolution is shown in Fig.~\ref{fig:fgas} We find that the bar in disks with initial surface densities of $20$, $15$, and $10\,\Msun/\textrm{pc}^2$ evolve with a constant pattern speed while the bar in a disk with initial surface density of $5\,\Msun/\textrm{kpc}^2$ slows down at a similar rate to the \Nbody{} case.
+The pattern speed evolution is shown in Fig.~\ref{fig:fgas}.
+We find that the bar in disks with initial surface densities of $20$, $15$, and $10\,\Msun/\textrm{pc}^2$ evolve with a constant pattern speed while the bar in a disk with initial surface density of $5\,\Msun/\textrm{pc}^2$ slows down at a similar rate to the \Nbody{} case.

+After $5\,\textrm{Gyr}$, the $10\,\Msun/\textrm{pc}^2$ simulation has a gas fraction of $5.7\%$, but still exhibits constant pattern speed behavior.
 As a result, we conclude that for the disk, bar, and halo properties considered in this work, a gas fraction of only approximately $5\%$ is necessary in order for the proposed stabilizing mechanism to operate.
+We stress that this gas fraction threshold is only for the system considered in this work.
+Systems with different structural parameters may require a different threshold.
+For example, \citet{2015MNRAS.454.3166A} find slowdown behavior in a barred disk $10$ times less massive than ours with a gas fraction of $10\%$.
+To make things more complicated, \citet{2010ApJ...719.1470V} find that the gas fraction cutoff varies with the softening length used.
+Determining exactly how the gas fraction cutoff varies with these considerations deserves further attention.